MENU

 “The more a brand knows about the people that are interested and not interested in a product or service, the greater opportunity for conversion,” Poulsen said.
 “It also ensures that an organization is investing in the right type of customers.
 Finally, it allows the marketer to talk to the consumer on their terms and how they want.”

 Your analysis should also consider how users behave after engaging with your content.
 For example, when a user clicks on a paid advertisement that brings them to your landing page, what do they do next?
-When you understand the reasons behind these metrics, you can improve them by optimizing your marketing campaigns to intrigue wider swaths of your audience and encourage further engagement.
+When you understand the reasons behind these metrics, you can improve them by optimizing your marketing campaigns to intrigue your audience and encourage further engagement.

-Getting the lay of the land through a competitive marketing analysis of your industry is critical so you can tailor your strategy to the market.
+Getting the lay of the land through a competitive marketing analysis of your industry is critical — this way, you can tailor your strategy to the market.
 You should understand not only market growth and other industry trends, but also how you stack up against your competitors.
 A competitive marketing analysis allows you to understand your company’s position compared to a direct or indirect competitor.
-“A basic overall industry overview [includes] the size, trends and projected growth,” said Anthony Money, a digital marketing specialist at Qualified Online Traffic.
-“This is focused more on the industry as a whole and not your business or your customers.
-Is the industry growing, higher/lower demand, more/fewer competitors, new tech/products/services, etc.?”

 When you conduct a marketing analysis, give yourself time to gather sufficient data on each of these points.
-An abridged marketing analysis often delivers skewed results, or worse, not enough data to draw meaningful conclusions.
+An abridged marketing analysis often delivers skewed results — or worse, not enough data to draw meaningful conclusions.

 “A marketing plan should include a pro forma,” Poulsen said.
 “In the pro forma, the organization identifies the audience being targeted, timing, amount of marketing campaigns (email, direct mail, digital) and the investment that will be made in the program.”

 Set benchmark goals for each KPI and then track them during your various marketing campaigns.
 A marketing analysis will reveal how effective these campaigns were in achieving your goals.
-Remember, not every goal needs to tie directly to sales — sometimes brand awareness and engagement are victories that drive a prospect closer to becoming a customer.
+Remember, not every goal needs to tie directly to sales; sometimes brand awareness and engagement are victories that drive a prospect closer to becoming a customer.

 “This will help to determine if the campaign was successful or did not deliver on the projected expectations,” Poulsen said.
 “Marketing analysis needs to not only report on the results, but [on] why it worked or did not work.”